CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.1.Ti=Commission Review of Codes of Conduct

-1.1.1.0.sec=Beginning 1 day after the effective date of Commission regulations adopted under subsection (c), any person may apply to the Commission for approval of one or more codes of conduct governing the processing of personal data by a covered entity.
+1.1.1.0.sec=Beginning 1 day after the effective date of Commission regulations adopted under subsection (c), any person may apply to the Commission for approval of one or more codes of conduct governing the processing of personal data by {a_covered_entity}.
 Such application shall include—

 1.1.1.1.sec=A description of how the proposed code provides equivalent or greater protections for personal data than are provided by the relevant section of Title I;